vcpkg: A C++ package manager for Windows, Linux and MacOS

-vcpkg is a command-line package manager that greatly simplifies the acquisition and installation of third-party libraries on Windows.
+vcpkg is a command-line package manager that greatly simplifies the acquisition and installation of third-party libraries on Windows, Linux and MacOS.
 If your project uses third-party libraries, we recommend that you use vcpkg to install them. vcpkg supports both open-source and proprietary libraries.
-All libraries in the vcpkg public catalog have been tested for compatibility with Visual Studio 2015 and Visual Studio 2017.
-As of January 2018 there are over 600 libraries in the catalog and the C++ community is adding more libraries on an ongoing basis.
+All libraries in the vcpkg Windows catalog have been tested for compatibility with Visual Studio 2015 and Visual Studio 2017.
+As of May 2018 there are over 900 libraries in the Windows catalog and over 350 in the Linux/MacOS catalog.
+The C++ community is adding more libraries to both catalogs on an ongoing basis.

 Simple yet flexible

 With a single command, you can download sources and build a library. vcpkg is itself an open-source project, available on GitHub.
 You can customize your private clone(s) in any way you like.
 For example, you can specify different libraries, or different versions of libraries than what are found in the public catalog.
 You can have multiple clones of vcpkg on a single machine, each one producing custom sets of libraries and/or compilation switches, etc. Each clone is a self-contained, x-copyable environment with its own copy of vcpkg.exe that operates only on its own hierarchy. vcpkg is not added to any environment variables, and has no dependency on the Windows Registry or Visual Studio.

 Sources not binaries